 After participating and actively engaging in this program, participants will be better able to:

-- Apply the latest emerging vascular and cerebrovascular guidelines, clinical trends and best practices into their practices.
+- Interpret the latest emerging vascular and cerebrovascular clinical trends, guidelines and best practices.

-- Integrate the newly acquired knowledge and practical pearls in the prevention and management of heart disease and stroke into their day-to-day operations.
+- Integrate the newly acquired knowledge and practical pearls for the prevention and management of heart disease and stroke into their practice.

-- Implement an interprofessional approach in their clinical operations through learning from case studies and interacting with healthcare providers from different disciplines.
+- Implement a collaborative and inter-professional approach in their clinical practice through learning from case studies and interacting with healthcare providers from different disciplines.

 The majority of the audience is primary care providers: family physicians and general practitioners make up about 50% of the audience, followed by specialists (internist, emergency medicine, neurology, cardiology), nurse practitioners, advanced practice nurses, registered nurses and registered practical nurses.
 While other healthcare providers (i.e Interns, students, dietitians, pharmacists) attend, they are in the minority.

 The Clinical Update will conduct an online post-conference evaluation, which will include overall conference and individual session evaluations.
 A report on your session will be shared with you in the New Year.

 Please consider the following evaluation comments shared by delegates when preparing your presentation:

 - Delegates highly value practical pearls and take home messages that can be applied to clinical practice.

 - Best practices suggest one slide per minute

 - Keep presentation slides simple, uncluttered and visible (larger font >18pts recommended)